-Calbright's non-credit programs are flexible.
-Students can study at their own pace and set their own schedule, so programs fit the way they learn, work, and lives.
-Support includes access to learning resources, and the opportunity to complete online performance assessments any time, day or night, without regard to holidays and other significant dates.
+Calbright's noncredit programs are flexible.
+Students can set their own schedules and study at their own pace, so learning fits into their lives.
+Support includes access to learning resources and the opportunity to complete online performance assessments any time, day or night, 24/7, year-round.
 We keep track of student progress and offer ongoing support to help students reach their goals.
-Most of our programs can be completed in under a year, but if a student needs more time they can enroll again and keep going with no penalty.
+Most of our programs can be completed in under a year, but if a student needs more time, they can keep going with no penalty.

-Students will be considered provisionally enrolled for the first 30 days of enrollment or until they complete an academic activity.
-A student is considered an active student once they complete an academic activity during the first 30 days.
-An academic activity includes, but is not limited to, participation in an online discussion board, taking a quiz, or submitting an assignment.
+Students are considered "provisionally enrolled" for the first 30 days of enrollment or until they complete an academic activity.
+A student is considered "actively enrolled" once they complete an academic activity in the first 30 days of enrollment.
+An academic activity includes but is not limited to participation in an online discussion board, taking a quiz or submitting an assignment.
 If a student does not become active within the first 30 days, they will be administratively withdrawn.

 A student can start their program at any time.
-Students are enrolled in successive 6-month terms for a maximum program length of three years.
+Students are enrolled in successive six-month terms for a maximum program length of three years.
 Student terms start every Tuesday.
-For example, if a student starts their program on December 6, 2022 the term will end June 5, 2023.
+For example, if a student starts a program on June 18, 2024, the term will end December 16, 2024.

-Student Term Calendar Last day to drop without a "W" (withdraw) End of 4th week from the student's enrollment date Last day to withdraw with a "W" on student record End of 14th week from the student's enrollment date Appeals available for "W" due to extenuating circumstances Week 15 through end of term Academic progress mark assigned of Pass, No Pass, or Satisfactory Progress (P, NP, SP) Week 15 through end of term
+Student Term Calendar Last day to drop without a "W" (withdraw) End of 4th week from the student's enrollment date Last day to withdraw with a "W" on student record End of 14th week from the student's enrollment date Appeals available for "W" due to extenuating circumstances Week 15 through end of term Academic progress mark assigned of Pass, No Pass or Satisfactory Progress (P, NP, SP) Week 15 through end of term

-2023-2024 Academic Year
+2024-2025 Academic Year

-July 4, 2023 Independence Holiday (Observance)
+July 4, 2024 Independence Holiday

-September 4, 2023 Labor Day
+September 2, 2024 Labor Day

-November 10, 2023 Veterans Day (Observance)
+November 11, 2024 Veterans Day

-November 23, 2022 Thanksgiving Holiday
+November 28, 2024 Thanksgiving Holiday

-November 24, 2023 Day After Thanksgiving
+November 29, 2024 Day after Thanksgiving

-December 22, 2023 Day Before Christmas (Observance)
+December 24, 2024 Day before Christmas

-December 25, 2023 Christmas
+December 25, 2024 Christmas

-January 1, 2024 New Year's Day
+January 1, 2025 New Year's Day

-January 15, 2024 Dr. Martin Luther King, Jr. Day
+January 20, 2025 Dr. Martin Luther King, Jr. Day

-February 16, 2024 Lincoln Day (Observance)
+February 14, 2025 Lincoln Day (Observance)

-February 19, 2024 Washington Day
+February 17, 2025 Washington Day

-April 1, 2024 Cesar Chavez Day (Observance)
+March 31, 2025 Cesar Chavez Day

-May 27, 2024 Memorial Day
+May 26, 2025 Memorial Day

-June 19, 2024 Juneteenth Holiday
+June 19, 2025 Juneteenth Holiday